jpcima/string-machine/README.md

 This is a virtual-analog string ensemble synthesizer.

 This implementation is based on a digital model designed by Peter Whiting.
+The improvement of the model adds various abilities, in particular a virtual-analog emulation of the bucket brigade delay circuit.

 ## Download

 Get from [Open Build Service](https://software.opensuse.org/download.html?project=home%3Ajpcima&package=string-machine).

+## Change log

+**0.1.1 (dev)**

+This release breaks backwards compatibility.

+- envelope generator fixed, rewritten as exponential AHDSR
+- adjusted the value domain of controls to be more useful: detune, shape filters
+- fixed computation errors regarding the filters
+- implemented the bucket brigade delay
+- provided two switchable chorus models, digital and BBD
+- provided the Solina chorus as independent plugins, 1-in 2-out and 2-in 2-out
+- supported dynamic changes of sample rate

+**0.1.0**

+- initial release

 ## Build instructions